Diaspora Revolt: Cyrenaica

-Dio's account describes the Jews of Libya as engaging in shockingly violent and cruel behavior.
-They are said to have engaged in cannibalism, mutilation, and other brutal acts, including using the victims' skins and entrails to make clothing and belts, and staging gladiatorial and wild beast shows.
-Dio reported that the Jewish rebels in Cyrenaica were responsible for approximately 220,000 Gentile deaths, though this figure is likely exaggerated for rhetorical effect.
-The 1906 Jewish Encyclopedia notes that "(Dio's) descriptions of the cruelties perpetrated by the Jews at Cyrene and on the island of Cyprus are probably exaggerated."
-Pucci Ben Zeev writes that this portrayal should be examined within the broader context of how revolts by "barbarians" against the Romans were typically described in periodical historiography.
-She notes that the atrocities attributed to the Jews by Dio are not more egregious than those he ascribes to the Britons during the Boudican revolt in 61 CE or to the Bucoli, a group of Nile Delta herdsmen, during their uprising in Egypt in 171 CE.
+Dio's account described the Jews of Cyrenaica as engaging in shockingly violent and cruel behavior.
+He writes that the Jews engaged in cannibalism, mutilation, and other atrocities, including using the victims' skins and entrails for make clothing and belts and staging gladiatorial and wild beast shows.
+Dio wrote that the Jewish rebels in Cyrenaica were responsible for approximately 220,000 deaths, though this figure is likely exaggerated for rhetorical effect.
+Historian Miriam Pucci Ben Zeev argued that this portrayal should be viewed within the broader context of how "barbarian" revolts against Rome were typically described in contemporary historiography, adding that the atrocities Dio attributes to the Jews are no more egregious than those he ascribes to the Celtic Britons during the Boudican revolt in 61 CE or to the Bucoli, a group of Nile Delta herdsmen, during their uprising in Egypt in 171 CE.

-Epigraphical sources provide evidence of attacks on religious and civic structures, including temples and statues.
-In Cyrene, for instance, the sanctuary of Apollo witnessed the destruction and burning of the baths, porticoes, ball-courts, and other nearby structures during the uprising.
-The temple of Hecate also suffered destruction and was burned down in the uprising.
-Significant damage is also recorded at the Caesareum and the temple of Zeus.
-Bishop Synesius, a native of Cyrene from the early 5th century, also refers to the devastation caused by the Jews, four centuries after the revolt.
+Archaeological evidence points to extensive destruction in Cyrenaica attributed to Jewish rebels.
+Inscriptions record attacks on religious and civic structures, including temples and statues.
+At Cyrene, for instance, the sanctuary of Apollo and its surroundings saw the destruction and burning of the baths, porticoes, ball-courts, and other nearby buildings; the temple of Hecate was burned down during the uprising, and significant damage is also recorded at the Caesareum and the temple of Zeus.
+Classicist Joyce Reynolds noted significant damage to the sanctuary of Asclepius at Balagrae, west of Cyrene, which was rebuilt in the following decades.
+The destruction of a small 2nd-century temple near modern El Dab'a in Marmarica is likely also attributable to the Jewish rebels.

-The archaeological evidence, including inscriptions, sheds light on the significant destruction caused by the Jews in Cyrenaica during the revolt.
-A Hadrianic milestone commemorates the repair of the road connecting Cyrene with its port, Apollonia, "which had been overturned and smashed up in the Jewish revolt," possibly in anticipation of a Roman military advance from the sea.
-Classicist Joyce Reynolds notes significant damage to the sanctuary of Asclepius at Balagrae, west of Cyrene, which was later rebuilt under the Antonine dynasty.
-The presence of a deeply incised seven-branched menorah—a symbol indicative of Jewish presence—on a road northwest of Balagrae may suggest, according to classicist Joyce Reynolds, that Jews deliberately sought to disrupt the route connecting Cyrene with neighboring regions to the west.
-The destruction of a small second-century temple near modern El Dab'a in Marmarica is likely also attributable to the Jewish rebels.
+Damage is also attested along major roads, possibly resulting from deliberate rebel strategy.
+A Hadrianic milestone commemorates the repair of the road linking Cyrene with its port, Apollonia, which according to its inscription, "had been overturned and smashed up in the Jewish revolt," perhaps in anticipation of a Roman military advance from the sea.
+The presence of a deeply incised seven-branched menorah, a prominent Jewish symbol, on a road northwest of Balagrae may indicate, according to Reynolds, that Jews deliberately sought to disrupt the route connecting Cyrene with neighboring regions to the west.